buildsbyaman/Global-University-Finder/readme.md

-# University Search App
+# UniFinder
-Welcome to University Search — your passport to finding the perfect university anywhere in the world!.
+Welcome to University Search web app — your passport to finding the perfect university anywhere in the world!.
-Just type a country, click Search, and boom 💥 — you’ll have a list of universities with their location and official website links.
+Just type a country, click Search, and boom — you’ll have a list of universities with their location and official website links.

 Deployed Link - [Click here](https://buildsbyaman-universityfinder.vercel.app/)